icing/mod_md/README.md

 1. Provide ***SSL certificates*** for your domains from Let's Encrypt (or another Certificate Authority that supports the ACME protocol, rfc8555)
 2. Offer robust ***OCSP Stapling*** of SSL certificates which is important for fast page loads in modern browsers.

 Both functions work well together, but you can use one without the other.
-Read the HowTos about stapling for more information.
+If you do not want the ACME/Let's Encrypt parts, there is ["Just the Stapling, Mam!"](#just-the-stapling-mam)

 ## Thanks